conan-io/docs/reference/commands/consumer/search.rst

                             for a reference search
       -j JSON, --json JSON  json file path where the search information will be written to
+      -rev, --revisions     Get a list of revisions for a reference or a package reference.

 **Examples**